Software Engineering | Government | Cloud Computing | Splunk | Security | ProgrammingSecure Online Voting is Possible. This is HowOctober 13, 2020

 The backbone of this architecture is the event sourcing architecture based on immutable, append-only data store representing every single mutation to the data on the platform in order to ensure full replayability and traceability.
 How can we do this with PostgreSQL?

 Easy.
 Revoke UPDATE and DELETE privileges!

-Anything more than PostgreSQL, which is straightforward to deploy and agnostic of environment, would be overkill given the relatively low scale–particularly if someone deploys the online voting platform for a small election below the state level with just a few thousand or even a few hundred voters.
+Anything more than PostgreSQL, which is straightforward to deploy and agnostic of environment, would be overkill given the relatively low scale--particularly if someone deploys the online voting platform for a small election below the state level with just a few thousand or even a few hundred voters.

-We could punt here and decide on something more elaborate like MongoDB or Kafka because we decide a small election renders a secure online voting platform unnecessary, but I would disagree.
+In large scale infrastructures, MongoDB or Kafka because we decide a small election renders a secure online voting platform unnecessary, but I would disagree.
 Local elections are extremely important.
-They impact people’s lives the most, and voters are entitled to the same guarantees here that they are entitled to for the “big” elections.
+They impact people's lives the most, and voters are entitled to the same guarantees here that they are entitled to for the "big" elections.

 All we need to do is to store votes in a single table where a simple GROUP BY will aggregate election results.
 That's easy.
 We can also store temporal and location data so we can run some basic secondary queries like measuring voter activity by precinct or time of day or day of week or whatever else you want to know.

 So immutable PostgreSQL it is.

 By the way, what about blockchain?
 No. Just.
 No.

 Deployment: Docker and Kubernetes